CMX-9/Exploring-Narrow-and-Unknown-Environments-with-Tactile-Sensing-Robots/README.md

 tional simulation analyses indicate the potential of nonlinear and saturation models under condi- tions of large deformation, suggesting a future direction for integrating physics-based modeling with deep learning–based residual compensation.

+# Since the paper has not yet been published or made public, this repository only provides partial test data screenshots, result figures, and a few videos.
+# The complete content and source code will be updated in another repository.
+# For more detailed information or access to the full code, please contact me at:
+# Email: chenxiang_hust@163.com